Kiya & the Kimoja Heroes

-Kiya & the Kimoja Heroes is a children's animated television series created by Kelly Dillon, Marc Dey and Robert Vargas, and premiered on Disney Junior on March 22, 2023.
+Kiya & the Kimoja Heroes is a children's animated television series created by Kelly Dillon, Marc Dey and Robert Vargas, and aired on Disney Junior from March 22, 2023 to February 9, 2024.
 The series is co-produced by Triggerfish Animation Studios, Frog Box Productions, Entertainment One and TeamTO, with the participation of France Télévisions and Disney Junior.

 Premise

 The series is set in a fictional African city called Kimoja City, and centers on three best friends named Kiya, Jay, and Motsie.
 Whenever there is a problem in town, the trio heads to their headquarters called Crystal Eyes where they transform into superheroes.
 The friends can also transform outside of Crystal Eyes by putting on their bandanas.